ilkwonch/MolbitAL/README.md

 # MolbitAL - Modular Ligand screening for **B**illion‑scale **I**Terative selection with **A**ctive **L**earning

-MolbitAL is a modular active‑learning engine designed for ultra‑large virtual screening campaigns.
-It orchestrates end‑to‑end workflows—from ligand preparation and docking to machine‑learning‑guided acquisition—so you can triage billions of candidates efficiently on a single workstation or an HPC cluster.
-The framework plugs into popular docking back‑ends (AutoDock‑Vina, Vina‑GPU 2.1, QVina 2.1, QVina‑W, smina, Uni‑Dock) and currently supports Random‑Forest (RF) and XGBoost‑Distribution (XGB‑D) surrogate models for fast affinity ranking.
+MolbitAL is a modular active‑learning engine designed for ultra‑large ligand virtual screening.
+It coordinates end‑to‑end workflows—from ligand preparation and molecular docking to machine learning with acquisition—scaling to billion compounds efficiently on locals or HPC cluster.
+The framework plugs into Autodck-Vina with its variants (AutoDock‑Vina, Vina‑GPU 2.1, QVina 2.1, QVina‑W, smina, Uni‑Dock), and currently supports Random Forest (RF) and XGBoost‑Distribution (XGB‑D) surrogate models for fast affinity ranking.
 (aimnet-x2d will be intergrated soon)

 ---